 Everything I read spoke of the greatness of pitching liquid yeast so I did.
 I sorta guessed here because I wasn't sure which was best.
 I used a South German Lager WLP838

-Pic of YP838which I found out today produces a slight sulfur smell.
+which I found out today produces a slight sulfur smell.
 (My wife and kids were not happy with the new aromas I brought to the house, haha)

 Fermenting kicked off around 24 hours and is going well.
 I plan to do a secondary fermentation on this batch, so I will post again about that later.